garethbrown82/gareths-blog/content/blog/firebase-functions-2-vue/index.md

   },
 ```

-Now try running Vue and the Firebase emulator concurrently in your terminal, run this from the root of your project directory.
+Now try running Vue and the Firebase emulator concurrently in your terminal, run the following from the root of your project directory.

 ```
 npm start